-What is a Breast Milk Bath?
+What Is a Breast Milk Bath?

-Benefits of Breast Milk Bath for Infants
+Benefits of a Breast Milk Bath

 1. Heals Acne and Spots

-2. Moisturizes Dry Skin and Reduces Itching
+2. Moisturises Dry Skin and Reduces Itching

-4. Can Soothe Nappy Rash and Skin Irritation
+3. Soothes Nappy Rash and Skin Irritation

-How Much Breast Milk to Use for Bath?
+How Much Breast Milk Should You Use?

 For the breast milk bath to be effective, the water should look milky, but you should be able to make out an outline of the baby’s body below the water surface.
 For this, it would be ideal to use anything between 180 to 300 ml of breast milk.